In order to prevent pod borers of cowpeas;

 - Deep plough and harrow to kill larvae/pupae or expose them to direct sunlight and predators.

-- Remove and destroy volunteer cowpea plants because they may harbor the borer.
+- Remove and destroy volunteer cowpea plants because they may harbour the borer.

-- Intercrop cowpea with non-host plant like maize.
+- Intercrop cowpea with a non-host plant like maize.

-- Remove and destroy alternate host e.g soyabean plants and wild leguminous plants.
+- Remove and destroy alternate host e.g soybean plants and wild leguminous plants.